demsking/couchdb-documentation/rfcs/016-fdb-replicator.md

 Jobs start in the `pending` state, after either a `_replicator` db doc update, or a POST to the `/_replicate` endpoint.
 Continuous jobs, will normally toggle between `pending` and `running` states.
-Normal jobs may toggle between `pending` and running a few times and then end up in `completed`.
+One-Shot jobs may toggle between `pending` and running a few times and then end up in `completed`.